AndreasM009/AadApiGatekeeper/doc/SideCarExample.md

-# Example how to use the AadApiGatekeeper in a Kubernetes Pod
+# Example how to use the AadApiGatekeeper in a Kubernetes Pod or in ServiceFabric Mesh

 ## Prerequisites